PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-29-science-and-religion-quiz.md

 </figcaption>
 </figure>

-Jerry Coyne on his blog today advises us to <a href="https://whyevolutionistrue.com/2022/12/29/take-the-faraday-institutes-science-vs-religion-quiz/">Take the Faraday Institute’s Science vs. Religion quiz!<a> So I did! <a href=https://www.sciencereligioncompass.org/>(Here.)</a>
+Jerry Coyne on his blog today advises us to <a href="https://whyevolutionistrue.com/2022/12/29/take-the-faraday-institutes-science-vs-religion-quiz/">Take the Faraday Institute’s Science vs. Religion quiz!</a> So I did! <a href=https://www.sciencereligioncompass.org/>(Here.)</a>

 You may see my result to the left.
 I ended up in the fourth quadrant, relatively close to the y-axis.
 The axis labels are to some extent jargon: Functional means that religion is best at social activities, what Dr. Coyne and I would call "tikkun olam," or "repairing the world."
 Substantive, by contrast, means that religion has meaning or content.
 The terms on the x-axis are reasonably clear, but I consider scientism to be pejorative and wish they had found a better term.
 (I have more than once been accused of scientism and am somewhat gratified that I did not land farther to the right.)